 Many nursing home residents suffer serious injury from skin breakdown that can easily degrade to a life-threatening bedsore.
 Because of that, the nursing staff is required to perform optimal incontinence care and wound care to minimize the potential development of bedsores (pressure sores; pressure wounds; pressure ulcers; decubitus ulcers).
 Unfortunately, not all nursing staff members receive proper training or adequate supervision to ensure the health and well-being of nursing home patients are maintained.
-Sadly, Rosenfeld Injury Lawyers have represented mistreated and neglected patients who reside at Illinois nursing homes like Aviston Countryside Manor.
+Sadly, Rosenfeld Injury Lawyers LLC have represented mistreated and neglected patients who reside at Illinois nursing homes like Aviston Countryside Manor.

 Aviston Countryside Manor

 This Center is a 97-certified-bed ‘for profit’ Medicare/Medicaid-participating facility providing nursing services to residents of Aviston in Clinton County, Illinois.
 The nursing home is located at:

 450 West 1st St.

 In addition to providing skilled nursing care, Aviston Countryside Manor offers physical, speech, occupational respiratory therapies along with IV therapy.

 Both the federal government and the state of Illinois routinely update their nursing home database systems to reflect all safety concerns, health violations, opened investigations and filed complaints.
 This information can be found on numerous websites including Medicare.gov.

 Currently, Aviston Countryside Manor maintains an overall three out of five available stars rating in the Medicare star rating comparative analysis system.
 This includes three out of five stars for health inspections and staffing issues and two out of five stars for quality measures.
 The Clinton County nursing home neglect attorneys at Rosenfeld Injury Lawyers LLC have found serious safety concerns at this facility that include:

 - Failure to Maintain an Environment Free of the Spread of Infection